This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1 large Avocado, seed and skin removed
+- 1 large Avocado, seeded and removed from skin

 - ¼ cup Plain Greek Yogurt, or sour cream